scribe-security/docs/docs/integrating-scribe/valint/docs/attestations.md

  > PEM formatted files

 ### OCI storer
-Cocosign embeds the OC storer
+Cocosign embeds the oc storer
 Storer uploads evidence to your OCI registry.
 Evidence can be attached to a specific image or uploaded to a general repo location.